 Token sale terms

-In addition to the platform and the utility of the token, investors will want to know the terms of your token sales.
+In addition to the platform and the utility of the token, buyers will want to know the terms of your token sales.
 How much is being distributed and how much will be kept, the duration of the sale, any soft or hard caps and other mechanisms will impact their interest.

 Having all of these elements in place and understanding up front the steps that you will have to go through when doing an ICO are just the first part of being ready.
 Running an ICO is a long journey of several months (at a minimum), that will include a lot of ups and downs.
 I hope we were able to provide you with a more solid foundation to understand what you are getting into, and how to make it the best way possible.